AdityaShankar1/WanderBeat-Spark/README.md

 3. Cross-Domain Application: Demonstrates how implicit behavioral data can drive personalization across industries—from travel and e-commerce to content platforms and lifestyle services.
    The core methodology transfers to any product requiring intelligent, user-centric recommendations.

+## ⚙️ Tech Stack & Tools used:
+Language: Python
+Machine Learning: Scikit-Learn
+Data Storage: SQLite
+Data handling: Polars (for fallback dataset), PySpark (for scalability) Other libraries: Spotipy (to interact with Spotify Web API), NumPy, Matplotlib & Seaborn (Vizualization), Requests Execution Environment: Google Colab

 ## ✨ Project Features:
 1. Vibe Classification: Uses a K-Nearest Neighbors (KNN) model, trained on 114,000 tracks, to classify music into Introspective, Mellow, Intense, or Jubilant.

 2. Spotify Integration: The system architecture relies on the Spotify Web API to retrieve song audio features (e.g., valence, energy).

+### Note:
-### Note: Due to runtime restrictions, the final execution utilized a robust Fallback Mode relying on the local backup dataset.
+Due to runtime restrictions, the final execution utilized a robust Fallback Mode relying on the local backup dataset.

 3. Recommendation Engine: Queries a local SQLite database to find destinations pre-labeled with the predicted song Vibe.